sharonw4769/github-tutorial/README.md

 ---
 ## Initial Setup
 1. Go to [Github](http://www.github.com) website
+2. Create an username and password
-2. Select FREE plan
+3. Select FREE plan
-3. You now have a Github account!
+4. You now have a Github account!

 SSH Key (**S**ecure **Sh**ell) does not require the user to enter login information every time